Self-Development

 • 💡When assessing risk, present a risk matrix (likelihood x impact) to demonstrate systematic thinking, and always include both proactive and reactive management approaches.

-• 💡Use real-life examples in your portfolio to show how you apply skills, such as a budget you created for a school trip or a meal plan you followed.
-This demonstrates practical understanding.
+• 💡Use real-life examples in your coursework to demonstrate how you apply skills, such as a personal budget or a meal plan.
+This shows deeper understanding and practical competence.

 Common Mistakes